-Argentine tango terminology naturally developed in Spanish.
-Today even English speakers use mostly Spanish terms for many of the tango figures.
-The following lists common terms with a brief description, giving the term in Spanish, English, or both depending on how they are used in the United States.
-There are many more terms, but these are probably the most commonly encountered by the beginning/intermediate dancer.
+Argentine tango terminology developed in Argentina in Spanish so English speakers use many Spanish terms for tango figures.
+Here are common terms with a brief description, giving the term in Spanish, English, or both.
+These are commonly encountered by the beginning/intermediate dancer.
 Many of these entries have links to pages with more extensive descriptions and instructional videos.

 - Open side vs Closed side

 - The open side is the leader's left and follower's right side, and the closed side is the opposite.

 - Parallel vs Crossfoot

 - Parallel footwork occurs when the leader's left is moving with the follower's right, and similarly leader's right with follower's left.
 Crossfoot is also frequent in tango, where the leader's and follower's left feet move together and rights together.

 Terms for basic steps

 - Basic Eight (Eight-count Basic, Eight-step Basic, el Basico)

 - A very common reference figure taught to beginners.

 - Baldosa Box